Scott Reider

 Scott Reider is an American gasser drag racer.

-Driving a Chevrolet-powered 1932 Ford, he won NHRA's B/SR (B/Street; gas) national title at the NHRA Nationals, held at Indianapolis Raceway Park, in 1962.
+Driving a Chevrolet-powered 1932 Ford, Reider won NHRA's B/SR (B/Street; gas) national title at the NHRA Nationals, held at Indianapolis Raceway Park, in 1962.
 His winning pass was 12.65 seconds at 112.78 mph.

-The next year, he won a second NHRA B/SR national title, at Indianapolis, in the Reider & Weiler Deuce.
+The next year, Reider won a second NHRA B/SR national title, at Indianapolis, in the Reider & Weiler Deuce.
 His winning pass there was 11.98 seconds at 116.42 mph.
 He also won Gas Junior Eliminator at Indianapolis in 1963.